mkopylec/furious-cinema/README.md

 [`Repertoires`](/src/main/kotlin/com/github/mkopylec/furiouscinema/core/repertoire/Repertoires.kt).
 The corresponding outbound adapters, which are concrete implementations of the outbound ports, lie inside the [`infrastructure`](/src/main/kotlin/com/github/mkopylec/furiouscinema/infrastructure) package.
 Inside the `core` package, source code is organized using [`Tactical DDD`](https://thedomaindrivendesign.io/what-is-tactical-design/) building blocks.
-The package is divided into small mini-modules, one per [`Aggregate`](https://martinfowler.com/bliki/DDD_Aggregate.html).
+The `core` package is divided into small mini-modules, one per [`Aggregate`](https://martinfowler.com/bliki/DDD_Aggregate.html).
-Every mini-module encapsulates a part of business logic behind the API through its facade.
+Every mini-module encapsulates a part of the business logic behind its facade's API.

 ### Tests
-There only integration (E2E) tests in the project.
+There are only integration (E2E) tests in the project.
-That type of tests assures the most that the project will work expected in real world, although they are relatively slow.
+That type of tests assures the most that the project will work as expected in the real world, although they are relatively slow.
-For bigger project testing application logic in separation should be considered.
+For bigger projects testing application logic in separation should be considered.

 ### Naming
 Consistent naming is one of the things that makes code more readable.